-- (i) The current provision for employee benefits for the Consolidated Entity includes \$130,841 of vested long service leave entitlements accrued but not expected to be taken within 12 months. - (ii) The Group will incur further costs to complete the restructure of the operations of Zuji over the next 6 months.
-This comprises expenditure on migrating the Zuji customer websites onto the Webjet booking system, and costs incurred in restructuring back office support processes and systems onto a common Webjet system. - (iii) The consolidated entity acquired a partly onerous contract as part of the Zuji Group acquisition. - (iv) The consolidated entity is required to restore the leased office premises to their original condition at the end of the respective lease terms.
+- (i) The current provision for employee benefits for the Consolidated Entity includes \$240,501 of vested long service leave entitlements accrued but not expected to be taken within 12 months. - (ii) The consolidated entity will incur no further costs to complete the restructure of the operations of Zuji.
+The prior year balance comprises expenditure on migrating the Zuji customer websites onto the Webjet booking system, and costs incurred in restructuring back office support processes and systems onto a common Webjet system. - (iii) The consolidated entity acquired a partly onerous contract as part of the Zuji Group acquisition. - (iv) The consolidated entity provides for the value of gift vouchers sold or issued to customers but not yet redeemed or expired. - (v) The consolidated entity is required to restore the leased office premises to their original condition at the end of the respective lease terms.
 A provision has been recognised for the present value of the estimated expenditure required to remove any leasehold improvements.
 These costs have been capitalised as part of the cost of leasehold improvements and are amortised over the shorter of the term of the lease or the useful life of the assets.

-Carrying amount at start of year Additional provision charged to profit or loss Unused amounts reversed Amounts used during the year

-Carrying amount at end of year
+Carrying amount at start of year Additional provision charged to profit or loss Unused amounts reversed Amounts used during the year Carrying amount at end of year

-Employee benefts Restructuring costs Onerous contract Make-good provision Other
+Employee benefits \$'000 Restructuring costs \$'000 Onerous contract \$'000 Make-good provision \$'000 Gift vouchers provision \$'000 Other \$'000

-\$'000 \$'000 \$'000 \$'000 \$'000

-585 - - - 28

-684 2,037 762 667 -
+826 2,037 762 667 - 35

-(63) - - - 7
+1,145 - - 48 774 145

-(380) - - - -
+- - - - - -

-826 2,037 762 667 35
+(750) (2,037) (762) (391) - (35)

+1,221 - - 323 774 145